Cheesy Shrimp and Grits

 Recipe Variations

-- Without Bacon – To make traditional lowcountry shrimp and grits without bacon, you simply need to swap the bacon grease with cooking oil, like vegetable or avocado oil.
+- Without bacon – To make traditional low country shrimp and grits without bacon, you simply need to swap the bacon grease with cooking oil, like vegetable or avocado oil.
 You need only 1 tablespoon of oil to replace the grease.

-- More Meat – Need more meatiness?
+- More meat – Need more meatiness?
 No problem!
-Saute sliced andouille sausage before cooking the shrimp, then add it back to the pan along with the cooked shrimp.
+Sauté sliced andouille sausage before cooking the shrimp, then add it back to the pan along with the cooked shrimp.

-- Not Spicy – Take the heat down and make a mild version without cayenne pepper.
+- Not spicy – Take the heat down and make a mild version without cayenne pepper.
 They won’t exactly be Cajun shrimp and grits anymore, but you’ll still have a flavorful classic Southern dish!

 - Spices – Instead of salt, pepper, and/or cayenne, consider seasoning the shrimp with other spices like blackened seasoning or our complete Cajun spice blend.